fetzerch/atMETEO/README.md

 `BUILD_TESTING`.
 The tests log to standard out and generate JUnit XML output for further processing.

+Code coverage information generation can be configured with the CMake option `BUILD_CODECOVERAGE`.
+After the compilation with `make`, the generated code coverage data can be converted into XML using `make gcovr_to_cobertura`.

 ### API Documentation
 The Doxygen based API documentation can be build with `make dox`.
 If not needed, the documentation support can be disabled with the CMake